GenomicsAotearoa/metagenomics_summer_school/docs/day1/ex2_quality_filtering.md

     sbatch host_filt_bbmap_index.sl
     ```

-Finally, map the quality-filtered reads to the reference via `BBMap`.
+Finally, map the reads to the reference via `BBMap`.
 Here we will submit the job as a slurm array, with one array job per sample.

 Again, we will create a script using `nano`: